openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/01-linux.md

 ziti-edge-tunnel run --verbose=2 --dns-ip-range=100.64.0.1/10 --identity-dir=/opt/openziti/etc/identities
 ```

-To learn more about tunneler options, please refer to this [doc](/docs/core-concepts/extra/tunneler-options)
+To learn more about tunneler options, please refer to this [doc](linux-tunnel-options)

 ## Run with Docker

 Please reference the [Docker README](https://github.com/openziti/ziti-tunnel-sdk-c/tree/main/docker#readme) for guidance and examples!

+## Troubleshooting

+Please refer to the [trobleshooting guild](linux-tunnel-troubleshooting)